Please CLICK above to share.

 And then the next one is to be able to analyze now.
 This is starting good higher-level stuff.
 This is where we can more deeply start to look at whatever it is.
 We can analyze the guitar in different ways.

 Next is to evaluate and create.
 These are very very very high-level.
-So to evaluate to really be able to evaluate this guitar, I might be able to say “oh well, these pickups are called humbuckers in these are a specific type of humbuckers that give a specific sound, these four knobs, there’s two-volume in two-tone knobs, and if you turn the volume you’ll be able to get tonal variations and you know how to use this will switch to pick up so that you can use the pickups in different ways.
+So to evaluate, to really be able to evaluate this guitar, I might be able to say “Oh well, these pickups are called humbuckers and these are a specific type of humbuckers that give a specific sound, these four knobs, there’s two-volume in two-tone knobs, and if you turn the volume you’ll be able to get tonal variations and you know how to use this will switch to pick up so that you can use the pickups in different ways.
 This fretboard is made of a certain type of wood and the neck is a certain tonal quality.
 This is a certain type of way.
 They get certain tonal qualities these I’m tuning pegs right here trying to point to the right place these tuning pegs right here are a certain type of tuning pegs that have certain advantages.”
 I can evaluate at a very high level.
-I could speak to people about this stuff who are at that level with me for hours week.
-Geek out on this stuff and finally create.
+I could speak to people about this stuff who are at that level with me for hours week; geek out on this stuff and finally create.
 Could I build my own guitar?
 Could I write my own songs?
 Could I write my own solo and play in the middle of a song with the band?
 Could I create that very very very high level?
 Now we have students evaluating at a high level and creating at a high level in the different content areas.

 Oftentimes teachers have to cover for curriculum and they’re in a race from day one of school to cover everything in the textbook or the standards are the common core.
 They often don’t have the time or resources to be able to really deliver on all that stuff in a lot of times, less is more.
-So anyhow, you parents are going through this time at home whether or not your child is engaged in the classes that they’re in, you still want them to be getting into evaluation and creation at higher-level thinking into critical thinking in their lives as much as possible.
-Even if you’re learning to cook a new dish together.
+So anyhow, you parents are going through this time at home whether or not your child is engaged in the classes that they’re in, you still want them to be getting into evaluation and creation at higher-level thinking into critical thinking in their lives as much as possible, even if you’re learning to cook a new dish together.
 When you guys are evaluating and creating this, they’re learning stuff, or whatever the case may be, whether guys are reading a book together, etcetera, but you want them in that higher-level thought really.

 I’m going to leave you with one of the easiest ways to get your child into higher-level thought.
-Basically look at what they are already highly interested in, passionate about, curious about, where the strengths, are where their own personal gifts are, and their talents are, wherever they already are at a higher level because they are curious and that’s what matters to them.
+Basically look at what they are already highly interested in, passionate about, curious about, where the strengths are, where their own personal gifts are, and their talents, wherever they already are at a higher level because they are curious and that’s what matters to them.
 It’s purposeful to them and they like it, and they’re interested to take those and help them get deeper with those areas.
 They’re giving you the hint right there.
 You can tell what they’re interested in.
 How can you creatively take those things and help deepen the thinking around that so that they can continue to practice higher-level which will impact their future and empower them to have more choices possibilities than their life?

 My name is Seth Perler, I’m an executive function coach in Colorado and help struggling students navigate this thing called education so that they can have a great life.
 If you like what I’m doing please give me a thumbs-up on YouTube.
-Please help me grow my following and get my word out to more people and I please subscribe to my website and share with as many people as you can.
+Please help me grow my following and get my word out to more people and please subscribe to my website and share with as many people as you can.
 Share it like crazy so that we can help as many kids as possible.
 Be safe, be well, be kind to each other.
 I hope you have a little bit of peace in your heart today and some joy, and I’ll see you soon.
 Take care.